gioblu/PJON/examples/RPI/Local/ThroughSerialBlinkTest/README.md

 To correctly receive data on Raspberry Pi it may be necessary to disable the serial console, accessing as root to `boot/cmdline.txt` and removing `console=ttyAMA0, 115200`  or `console=serial0, 115200` if present.

-Be sure to include in your project directory the PJON library directory.
+Create a directory where to store your test project files and be sure to include in there the PJON library directory.

-Now it is necessary to compile `PJON/examples/RPI/Local/ThroughSerialBlinkTest/Transmitter.cpp` reaching your project directory with the terminal and typing:
+Now it is necessary to compile the `PJON/examples/RPI/Local/ThroughSerialBlinkTest/Transmitter.cpp` example.
+Reach your project directory using the console, copy there the example and save it as `test.cpp`, then type:

-`gcc PJON/examples/RPI/Local/ThroughSerialBlinkTest/Transmitter.cpp -o compiled_program -std=c++11 -lwiringPi`
+`gcc test.cpp -o compiled_program -std=c++11 -lwiringPi`

 You should see a new file called `compiled_program`.